encode/starlette/docs/background.md

-Starlette includes a `BackgroundTask` class for tasks that do not need to be completed before the response is sent.
+Starlette includes a `BackgroundTask` class for in-process background tasks.

+A background task should be attached to a response, and will run only once the response has been sent.

 ### Background Task